perezsan/wordstar-linux-spine/README.md

 **And a Sublime Text 3**

-**(Somewhat optional)** libreoffice ... used to recalculate word count for pdf generation -- unfortunately hard coded right now, so just install it if you're not fussy (I'll fix it later.)
+**(Somewhat optional)** libreoffice ... used to recalculate word count for pdf generation -- unfortunately hard coded right now, so just install it if you're not fussy.

 **(recommended)** calibre ... epubs should auto-open in either calibre or xdg-open user default (one of my scripts may set this to pcmanfm, as that is the default under Wordstar Linux Manjaro 19.02